kdv123/HoloSurfaceKeyboard/README.md

 # HoloLens surface co-located keyboard
-Contains the full interface used in The Impact of Surface Co-location and Eye-tracking on Mixed Reality Typing paper during Experiment 1.
+Contains the interface used in our study of typing on a virtual keyboard that appears either in midair, or near a horizontal or vertical surface.

 This application takes participants through three counterbalanced conditions:
 - **Midair** --- The keyboard was placed in midair in front of the participant.
 The keyboard was angled 15 degrees above horizontal to make it more comfortable to type on.